freshcom/freshcom-api-reference/content/identity.md

 ## Password Reset Token

-Password reset token (PRT) is a token used for updating a user's password without its current password.
-The only action available for PRT is create.
-PRT cannot be retrieved through the Freshcom API, instead you should create notification trigger to send a link with the PRT to the user using email or SMS upon its creation.
-PRT expires in 24 hours.
+Password reset token (PRET) is a token used for reseting a user's password without providing its current password.
+The only action available for for this resource is create.
+Password reset token cannot be retrieved through the Freshcom API, instead you should create a notification trigger to send a link with the token to the user using email or SMS upon its creation.
+Password reset token expires in 24 hours.
 Please see our guide on [resetting user password](http://example.com).

-### Create a PRT
+### Create a PRET

-Use this endpoint to create a password reset token (PRT).
-Creating a PRT wil automatically invalidate all previous created PRT, each user can only have 1 valid PRT at a time.
+Use this endpoint to create a password reset token.
+Creating a token wil automatically invalidate all previous created token, each user can only have 1 valid token at a time.
+You must use a publishable access token in order to use this endpoint.
+To successfully create a token, the username provided must be of a user that is a member of your account.
+It does not matter whether the target user is a standard user or managed user.

 **Authorization**